Skip to content

 Consider Renting a Textbook

-Access codes provide access to online content a publisher supplies.
-Access codes may be required to submit assignments, quizzes, or exams.
-Access codes are often most affordable when bundling with the textbook.
-When you buy a used or rented textbook, the access code may need to be purchased separately.
+Access codes provide entry to publisher-provided online content and may be required for assignments, quizzes, or exams.
+These codes are often included at a lower cost when bundled with a new textbook.
+If you buy a used or rented book, you may need to purchase the access code separately.

 Consider an Older Edition